 What is EVS?

-European Voluntary Service (EVS) is part of European Commission's Youth Programme "Youth in Action" (Action 2).
+European Voluntary Service (EVS) is part of European Commission's education, training, youth and sport programme Erasmus+ (Key Action1).
 EVS supports transnational voluntary service of young people and aims to encouraging young people into taking part in voluntary activities abroad.
 EVS aspires to develop solidarity and promote tolerance among young people, primarily to reinforce social cohesion in the European Union.
 It promotes active citizenship and enhances mutual understanding among young people.

 European Voluntary Service is a “learning” service: throughout non-formal learning experiences young volunteers improve and/or acquire competences for their personal, educational and professional development as well as for their social integration.
 The learning elements consist of a mutually agreed definition of the expected learning outcomes, processes and methods, the certification of the acquired competences, the participation of the volunteer in the EVS training cycle and the continued provision of task-related, linguistic and personal support, including a crisis prevention and management mechanism.